phillip-paine/ProjectPages/README.md

 # ProjectPages

-Repo for github pages for completed projects.
+Welcome to the landing page for the resume and selected projects for Phillip John Paine.